 He recognizes his personal identity and demonstrates respect, appreciation, and a spirit of tolerance for individuals with identities different than his own.
 He understands the importance of diversity and inclusion in the creation of brotherhood and how this amplifies the bonds between members.
-He strives to create equitable access to the organization and within the community.
+He strives to create equitable access to the organization and within his community.

 He is able to identify, address, and act upon his own areas of need and recognizes the need for personal accountability in the organizational context.
 He utilizes support systems and resources in the pursuit of resilience through challenging situations.
 He actively understands and encourages the organization’s role in the use of the self-governance model and framework.

 He recognizes and sincerely acknowledges his own humanity, worth, and significance.
 He believes in his own capacity to fundamentally be a good person.
 He is able to identify mental health challenges and support systems he can turn to in times of need.

 He recognizes the worth, humanity, and being of others.
 He treats others as they would want to be treated, respected, and acknowledged.
 He has developed a spirit of tolerance and respect for the rights and views of others.